Avani, you have always been very driven. Where does that motivation come from?

 I have a passion for Birmingham and not just because I grew up here.
 Birmingham has given me so much back!
 It’s the perfect place for my family, and it’s the perfect place to set out on an entrepreneurial adventure.
 I’ve experienced so much open-mindedness and support, and I feel like there is a spirit of co-motivation in this city.
 The young professionals in Birmingham really seem to want to see each other succeed, and that’s special.

 In the non-custom lines my mom and I design, we always think about what we would like to wear ourselves.
 We study history and take notes and inspiration from Edwardian to Art Deco design.
-We want to blend old world heritage with the lifestyle of the modern woman.
+We want to blend old-world heritage with the lifestyle of the modern woman.

 I love designing custom pieces that reflect someone’s personality.
 Design is my career but, really, my passion is people.
 When I’m meeting someone and getting to know them, I am designing a piece of jewelry for them in my brain!I think relationships are integral to the design process.
 Jewelry is the most personal thing we wear.
 Clothing trends come and go, but fine jewelry is something we put on our bodies every day or on our most special occasions for the rest of our lives.
 We pass it down through generations.
 That means something.

 The mindset for creative entrepreneurship is an undertaking that, more often than not, doesn’t involve a 9 to 5 lifestyle.
-Looking forward into a new decade, on the calendar and as you move into your thirties, how do you view success?
+Looking forward to a new decade, on the calendar and as you move into your thirties, how do you view success?

 I measure success by how happy and satisfied you are in what you are doing.
 I hope that I always feel content internally with the way I’m contributing, rather than the things I’m able to acquire.